xinhuang/xinhuang.github.com/data/pages/about.md

 Hi, there!
 My name is Xin Huang.
 I live in Vancouver.
 A software engineer for 6 years.
 I speak in C++ a lot.
 I can also chat in x86 ASM, Python, Javascript, Lua, C# and other minorities.

-I used to work in the oil field software, somewhat related to HPC.
+I used to work on developing oil field software, somewhat related to HPC.
 Now I am shifting my focus to Cyber Security.

 I am making plans all the time, and carry them out randomly.